On the Impossible Safety of Large AI Models: Alchemical fixes

 \subsection{Teaching what is sensitive}

 One seemingly promising approach consists of teaching algorithms what messages are desirable or undesirable to produce.
-This solution is often known as algorithmic \emph{alignment}~\cite{Soares15} Essentially, it aims to make algorithms' objective functions aligned with human preferences; or rather, to align them with the result of a vote between humans~\cite{NoothigattuGADR18,LeeKKKYCSNLPP19,FarhadkhaniGH21}.
-Such an \emph{aligned} algorithm could learn what kind of messages violate user privacy, label training texts as ``sensitive'' or ``non-sensitive'', and thereby output a \emph{cleaned} non-sensitive training database.
+This solution is often known as algorithmic \emph{alignment}~\cite{Soares15, hoang2019fabuleux}.
+Essentially, it aims to make algorithms' objective functions aligned with human preferences; or rather, to align them with the result of a vote between humans~\cite{NoothigattuGADR18,LeeKKKYCSNLPP19,tournesol}.
+Such an hypothetical \emph{aligned} algorithm could learn what kind of messages violate user privacy, label training texts as ``sensitive'' or ``non-sensitive'', and thereby output a \emph{cleaned} non-sensitive training database.
 This approach, essentially proposed by~\cite{ShiCLJY22}, might even address the privacy ambiguity discussed in Section~\ref{sec:privacy_ambiguity}.

-However, there is currently no reliable and robust solution to the alignment problem, and a strong theory of robust alignment for \emph{foundation models} is arguably lacking.
+However, there is currently no reliable and robust solution to the alignment problem, and a strong theory of robust alignment for LAIMs is arguably lacking.
 In fact, what may be most lacking today is a large-scale \emph{secure} database of reliable human judgments to solve alignment~\cite{tournesol}.